How An Insider Threat Operates [True Stories]

 The two main tasks of the IT department or sysadmin is to:

 a) Make sure the infrastructure is in good order and properly optimized.

 However, a third task should be included: making sure staff aren’t a security danger, either intentionally or not.

 While not the most pleasant thing to do in, this task practically becomes mandatory for companies in field such as banking or healthcare.

 Companies that don’t invest in educating their users about the risk of cyber threats risk falling victim to one.
 For this reason, every organization should ensure periodic training to keep their online security wits and reflexes sharp.

 Among the many kinds of cyber attacks out there, a company should be primarily concerned about phishing and its derivatives, such as spear phishing or whaling.

 The other big security threat people should be concerned about are malicious websites.
 Employees can end up on one of these, and then find themselves at risk of infection from ransomware, rootkits and other kinds of malware that can propagate through the whole network.

-Fortunately, there are plenty of plenty of resources out there that can help to educate management and staff alike:
+Fortunately, there is plenty of plenty of resources out there that can help to educate management and staff alike:

 - Cybersecurity for Small Business Owners